-Another requirement is for the election officer to be able to prove that voted ballots received and counted are secure from any alteration.
-This requirement is met because each vote cast is sealed; the seal can be verified by the audit system and proves no alterations have been made since the vote was sealed.

-A further requirement is for the election officer to be provided with a mechanism to allow a recount when result is contested.
-The number of votes from the voting system using schema 460 can be verified by collating the total votes as calculated by the audit system (using schema 480), with the totals from the counting system.
-Then either rerunning the count, or running the count on another implementation can verify an individual result.

-There is also the requirement for the election officer to be provided with a mechanism that allows for multiple observers to witness all the voting process, how this is achieved in dependant on the implementation of the system and procedures adopted.
-However, the seals and channel information using schema 480 provides the ability to observe voting inputs per channel while voting is in progress without revealing the vote itself or the voter's identity.
+512 513 514 515 Another requirement is for the election officer to be able to prove that voted ballots received and counted are secure from any alteration.
+This requirement is met because each vote cast is sealed; the seal can be verified by the audit system and to prove that no alterations have been made since the vote was sealed.
+516 517 518 519 520 A further requirement is for the election officer to be provided with a mechanism to allow a recount when a result is contested.
+The number of votes from the voting system using schema 460 can be verified by correlating the total votes as calculated by the audit system (using schema 480), with the totals from the counting system.
+Then either re-running the count or running the count on another implementation can verify an individual result.
+521 522 523 524 525 526 There is also the requirement for the election officer to be provided with a mechanism that allows for multiple observers to witness all the voting process.
+How this is achieved in dependant on the implementation of the system and procedures adopted.
+However, the seals and channel information using schema 480 provide the ability to observe voting inputs per channel while voting is in progress without revealing the vote itself or the voter's identity.
 The final count of the seals can then be used to cross check the totals of the final result as described above.

-The above defines some of the election data that can be verified by the audit system.
-However, ideally everything done by the various components of a election system should be independently verifiable.
+527 528 529 530 531 The above defines some of the election data that can be verified by the audit system.
+However, ideally everything done by the various components of an election system should be independently verifiable.
 In the scope of EML this means that the audit system may need to be able to process all the standardized EML schemas.
 The audit system may in addition support proprietary interfaces of voting systems to enhance visibility and correctness of the election process.

-2.5 Data Requirements
+3.5 Data Requirements